 Cleaning is important in all settings.
 Whether you’re at home, in the office, or on the factory floor, you need to know that the area is clean and safe.
 This is especially important at the moment due to the ongoing COVID-19 pandemic.
 But, maintaining cleanliness is important at all times.

 There are two approaches to cleaning an area:

 1. The Traditional

 Traditional cleaning means using a vacuum cleaner on floorings and large areas.
 For more intricate structures you may use sandblasting or even pressure washing.
 These direct high-pressure streams at the surface of machines and literally blast the dirt off.

 2. Dry Ice

 Dry ice cleaning is a more modern approach and a reputable dry ice cleaning will not leave you disappointed.
 It also uses high pressure.
 But, in this instance, the product being used is simply tiny pellets of dry ice.
-They also blast the surface and force the debris and bacteria off, without damaging the surface of the item being cleaned.
+The popular polar blasting systems also blast the surface and force the debris and bacteria off, without damaging the surface of the item being cleaned.